 Here is a step-by-step guide to developing structured interview tools:

 - Perform a job analysis.
 Before you get started on writing interview questions, you need to know exactly what KSAs (knowledge, skills and attributes) are necessary for the position and, subsequently, what to look for in candidates.
-Performing a job analysis is also important when writing job descriptions.
+Following the correct steps in job analysis is also important when writing job descriptions.
 That way, you are sure to attract the best applicants for the position.
+If you’re new to job analysis then you may want to use our Job Analysis tool to help.

 - Determine role requirements.
 Based on your findings in your job analysis, write out a list of hard and soft skills necessary for an employee to be successful in the position.
 At ThriveMap we tend to group attributes into 3 main areas: “Capability” – can they do the job?
 “Commitment” – do they really want to do the job and “Environment” – what makes someone a good fit for the working environment.
 Make sure to define each of your key attributes so that every interviewer knows exactly what to look for in each candidate.